carlosp420/nymphalidae_diversification/MS.md

 absent in some trees and MEDUSA will be unable to estimate any diversification shift (due to a non-existent node).
-This is the reason why MEDUSA estimated diversification rate splits in more than 95% of the posterior distribution of trees for only three splits: the genus *Charaxes*, part of Danaini and part of Ithomiini (Fig. 3), while estimating splits for other lineages in only a fraction of the posterior distribution of trees.
+This is the reason why MEDUSA estimated diversification rate splits in more than 95% of the posterior distribution of trees for only four splits: the genus *Ypthima*, the genus *Charaxes*, part of Danaini and part of Ithomiini and the clade *Callicore* + *Diaethria* (Fig. 3), while estimating splits for other lineages in only a fraction of the posterior distribution of trees.